-Recent changes at the state level have made it difficult for your voice to be heard.
+Changes in state laws over the past few years have made it difficult for your voice to be heard in the political arena.
 Access to government, voting precinct changes, and the elimination of the Valid Statutory Protest Petition are all examples of limiting citizen input and participation.
 We must empower citizens to speak and act on behalf of their interests, neighborhoods, and community.

-As your representative, I attend our district’s CAC meetings to learn what is important to citizens throughout our district, so I can be your voice on the City Council.
+As your representative, I attend the meetings of our district’s five Citizens Advisory Councils as often as I can.
+It’s one way I learn what is important to you and your fellow citizens, so I can be your voice on the City Council.
 Participating in your CAC is one way you can engage in a two-way dialogue about our district.
-It is vital that the City of Raleigh better educate our citizens about the purpose of the CACs and how they are meant to function.
-Citizen input is critical to ensuring that our community evolves to serve the diverse needs of our community.
+It is vital that the City of Raleigh better educate our citizens about the purpose of the CACs and how they are intended to function.
+Citizen input is critical for ensuring that our City meets the diverse needs of our community.

-For example,the valid statutory protest petition (VSPP) right in North Carolina is as old as zoning itself.
-The right was part of the legislation passed by the General Assembly in 1923 giving cities the right to regulate land use by zoning.
-A protest petition right protects a neighbor’s investment in their property with reasonable expectations in the stability of the regulatory process .
-It protects neighbors and property owners from sudden, capricious, and wrongfully-motivated zoning changes.
+For example, the valid statutory protest petition (VSPP) right in North Carolina is as old as zoning itself.
+The right was part of the legislation passed by the General Assembly in 1923, giving cities the right to regulate land use by zoning.
+A protest petition right protects a neighbor’s investment in their property with reasonable expectations in the stability of the regulatory process.
+It protects our community from sudden, capricious, and wrongfully-motivated zoning changes.

 Promoting Community-Centered Economic Development

-Our highest priority must be quality of life for all Raleigh residents.
-We must plan for growth and balance economic development with sensitivity to our natural environment, existing neighborhoods, and our history.
+Our highest priority must be quality of life for all of Raleigh’s residents.
+We must plan for growth and balance economic development with sensitivity to our natural environment, our neighborhoods, and our history.